-I love the Rocky Mountains and remember the first moment I saw them, rising up dramatically in the west as I approached from the plains.
-Sadly though, that first visit ended up being rather challenging, when I discovered that I’m sensitive to altitudes at levels far below what bothers most people, and I had to cut my visit short.
-Since then, I’ve learned to manage through those first few days and to pace myself so that while high altitude environments remain challenging, I’m still able to enjoy these beautiful mountains.
+I remember the first time I saw the Rocky Mountains, rising up dramatically in the west as I approached from the plains in the back seat of my Aunt Pam’s old sedan.
+I was only 18 years old at the time, and while I had seen the Appalachian Range, and part of the Ozarks, these grand mountains were something else entirely; majestic, aspirational, and far more compelling than the river bluffs at my home on the farm in Missouri.
+Sadly though, that first visit ended up being rather challenging, when I discovered that I’m sensitive to altitudes at levels far below what bothers most people.
+I had to cut my visit short.
+Since then, I’ve learned to manage through those first few days at higher altitudes, and to pace myself so that I’m still able to enjoy these beautiful mountains.

-Luckily, I had the perfect excuse to stop for a few days in Boulder to adjust a bit, since my son was graduating from the University of Colorado, Boulder.
-We were able to spend the morning before his graduation ceremonies hiking the area around Red Rocks, then when the festivities were over, headed up to the area around Estes Park.
+This time, I had the perfect excuse to stop for a few days in Boulder to adjust, since my son was graduating from the University of Colorado, Boulder.
+We were able to spend the morning before his graduation ceremonies hiking the area around Red Rocks, and when the festivities were over, headed up to the area around Estes Park.
 If you don’t live in a high altitude area, I highly recommend doing lower elevation hikes for a day or two to acclimate a bit.
 The areas around Boulder south to Colorado Springs offer a lot of choices and they all have beautiful views!

 We visited the Rocky Mountain National Park in early spring, before the famous Trail Ridge Road had been cleared of snow, but managed to drive as far as Rainbow Curve, for spectacular views of Horseshoe Park.